Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Results

-While the symmetry-forbidden D$_1$ state contributes negligibly compared to symmetry-allowed states in the absorption spectrum, it can make a comparable or even dominant contribution to the RF emission spectrum depending on internal energy.
-For Np$^+$, at energies below the threshold of the D$_2$ state (1.93 eV), the D$_1$ state is obviously dominant, being the only state that can contribute.
-However, above the D$_2$ state threshold, D$_1$ remains dominant until the internal energy reaches $E = 6.41$~eV.
-Despite its very low oscillator strength, the significant contribution of the D$_1$ state arises from its much lower adiabatic energy, which leads to a stronger population in the D$_1$ state and compensates for the weak transition dipole moment.
-At higher energies, the D$_2$ state eventually dominates the total RF rate constant, contributing up to 7.45 times more than the D$_1$ state at $E = 13$~eV.
+While the symmetry-forbidden D$_0$ $\rightarrow$ D$_1$ transition contributes negligibly compared to symmetry-allowed transition in the absorption spectrum, it can make a comparable or even dominant contribution to the RF emission spectrum depending on internal energy.
+For Np$^+$, at energies below the threshold of the D$_2$ state (1.93 eV), the D$_1$ $\rightarrow$ D$_0$ transition is obviously dominant, D$_1$ being the only state that can contribute.
+However, above the D$_2$ state threshold, the D$_1$ $\rightarrow$ D$_0$ transition remains dominant until the internal energy reaches $E = 6.41$~eV.
+Despite its very low oscillator strength, the significant contribution of the D$_1$ $\rightarrow$ D$_0$ transition arises from the much lower adiabatic energy of the D$_1$ state compared to the D$_2$ state, which leads to a stronger population in the D$_1$ state and compensates for the weak transition dipole moment.
+At higher energies, the D$_2$ $\rightarrow$ D$_0$ transition eventually dominates the total RF rate constant, contributing up to 7.45 times more than the D$_1$$\rightarrow$ D$_0$ transition at $E = 13$~eV.